 |Seed||Second round Ws||Second round Ls||Second round W%|

 Not bad at all.
-The only two seeds to see their chances drop in the second round are the 14 and 16 seeds.
-The former drops from 15.44 percent to 9.52 percent, and the latter from 0.74 percent to 0 percent.
-However, the 16 seeds should get a break here because they've only had one team play in the second round.
+The three seeds to see their chances drop in the second round are 13,14 and 16 seeds.
+UC Irvine's 2019 second-round loss made the overall win percentage for No. 13 seeds higher in the first round but the difference is two hundredths of a percentage point.
+No. 14 seeds drop from 15.44 percent to 9.52 percent and the No. 16 seeds go from 0.74 percent to 0 percent.
+However, No. 16 seeds should get a break here because they've only had one team play in the second round.

-The 15 seeds, of course, also have a pretty small sample size: only eight of the 15 seeds have ever won a game.
-But out of those eight, one — Florida Gulf Coast in 2013 — won its second round game against No. 7-seed San Diego State.
-The 10, 11 and 12 seeds all improve by at least four percent.
-And one 11 seed, Loyola-Chicago, reached the Final Four.
+The No. 15 seeds, of course, also have a pretty small sample size: only eight of the No. 15 seeds have ever won a game after the first round.
+But out of those eight, one — Florida Gulf Coast in 2013 — won its second round game against No. 7 seed San Diego State.
+The No. 11 and No. 12 seeds both improve by at least four percent.
+And one No. 11 seed, Loyola-Chicago, reached the Final Four.